bekir23/PyTorch-Implementation-of-SSD-for-Chess-Pieces-Object-Detection/README.md

 # Training

 Before you begin, make sure to save the required data files for training and evaluation.
 To do this, run the contents of [`create_data_lists.py`].
+Make sure to give your dataset path for train and test set as shown below.
+Also you need too give output path for json representation of your dataset to use while training.
+You can change these 3 paths according to your data path.

+`create_data_lists(train_data_path='chess_dataset/train',
+                      test_data_path='chess_dataset/test',
+                      output_folder='json_outputs')`

+Before training, you have to give json_outputs' path in train.py as data_folder.

 To **train your model from scratch**, run this file –